keghub/lambda-local-runner/README.md

 LambdaRunner.Create().UseSerializer(() => new MyCustomSerializer()) ...
 ```

+### Customizing the LambdaContext parameter
+If your function depends on a certain behavior of the object passed for the ILambdaContext parameter, you can specify a context factory while building the runner
+by using the `UseLambdaContext<T>(Funct<T> factory)` method.
+If omitted the default `TestLambdaContext` will be used.

 ## Notes on C# 7.1
 C# 7.1 introduced the support to [async/await directly in the Main method of a console application](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-1#async-main).